nuxeo/nuxeo/nuxeo-distribution/README.md

 Complete user interface for the Nuxeo Server built with JSF.

 Built Nuxeo Package is in `nuxeo-marketplace-jsf-ui/target/`.

 It can be installed in a Nuxeo Server using `nuxeoctl` or from the Administration page within the Nuxeo server.

-### Nuxeo Document Management

-Advanced document management features.
-The package has been split and deprecated; it is kept for helping in transition.

-Built Nuxeo Package is in `nuxeo-marketplace-dm/target/`.

-It can be installed in a Nuxeo Server using `nuxeoctl` or from the Administration page within the Nuxeo server.